 Look, I know they're still working on it.

-I know that those of us that are conservative believe in the free market, competition, buying across state lines, portability, health care savings accounts, especially for younger people that they can build up this fund their entire life that's tax deductible.
+I know that those of us that are conservative believe in the free market, competition, buying across state lines, portability, health care savings accounts, especially for younger people, they can build up this fund their entire life that's tax-deductible.

-Um I love the idea of really bought into these medical cooperatives with catastrophic care, like like Dr. Umber is doing down in in Wichita, Kansas.
+I've really bought into these medical cooperatives with catastrophic care, like Dr. Umber is doing down in Wichita, Kansas.

 I just think there are a million ways to tackle this that can work.